commaai/calib_challenge/README.md

 Welcome to the comma.ai Calibration Challenge!
 ======

-Your goal is to predict the direction of travel (in camera frame) from dashcam video.
+Your goal is to predict the direction of travel (in camera frame) from provided dashcam video.

 - This repo provides 10 videos.
 Every video is 1min long and 20 fps.
 - 5 videos are labeled with a 2D array describing the direction of travel at every frame of the video